Home > Become a Notary > How to Become a Virginia Notary

 • Perform such other acts as may be specifically permitted by law.

-What type of notarizations are allowed in Virginia?
+What kind of notarizations are allowed in Virginia?

 A Virginia notary is allowed to perform the following types of notarizations: